Saturday, June 21, 2025

 We stopped at an Irving station for gas @ $1.46.2, approximately 17 cents cheaper per litre than on Les Iles.
 Next stop before we left Souris was at a roadside parkette to have lunch.

 Our first destination was St. Peters Bay.
 We checked into St. Peters Community Campground next to the Confederation Trail.
-P.E.I. railway was abandoned in 1989 and in its place a walking and cycling trail was developed.
+P.E.I. railway was decommissioned in 1989 and in its place a walking and cycling trail was developed.
 It runs from "tip to tip" from Tignish to Elmira, a total of 273 km.
-There are branch trails throughout the island.
+There are branch trails throughout the island making it 449 km in total.
 The trail along Peters Bay is flat, ideal for us.

 Kathy biked 20 km while I did about 9 km with several photo stops.
 The trail has interpretive panels, some historical, some about the flora, bird life.
 There are rest stops (benches).
 It was very scenic.
 Thankfully the trail is sheltered mostly by trees.
 There was a stiff wind broadsiding us.